AlfAlpha33/Munki_Recipes/README.md

 # Munki_Recipes

-Just a repo of AutoPKG recipes.
+Just a repo of AutoPKG recipes for Intel MacOS devices.